-The impact of the political sanctions on the valuation of the investment portfolio was considered.
+We considered the impact of the sanctions on the valuation of the investment portfolio, in addition to the impact of any failure by the Company to comply with the sanctions regime.
 In particular, we have considered the extent to which the Company's portfolio is directly exposed to any of the companies or individuals on the sanctions lists.